Gatossa/Gatossa/README.md

 🔭 I’m currently working on mastering my skills as a software tester

-:sweat_drops: I am currently learning Jenkins, SoapUI
+:sweat_drops: I am currently learning Python and JavaScript.

 👯 I’m looking to collaborate on new projects in a new company